James5979/literate-devops-site/content/portfolio/kubernetes/dns.md

 +++
 title = "DNS"
-draft = false
-weight = 14
+description = "Kubernetes DNS." draft = false weight = 14
 +++

-Kubernetes uses a built-in DNS server, allowing applications to connect to each other using domain names.
+Kubernetes uses a built-in DNS server called CoreDNS, allowing applications to connect to each other using domain names.

-To connect to a Kubernetes application, expose the application using a Kubernetes [service](/portfolio/kubernetes/service/), then use the domain name for that service as the endpoint in any subsequent application configuration.

-To use the Fully Qualified Domain Name (FQDN) for a Kubernetes service, specify it using the form:
+To use the Fully Qualified Domain Name (FQDN) for a Kubernetes [service](/portfolio/kubernetes/clusterip/), specify it using the form:

 ```text
 <my-service>.<namespace>.svc.<cluster-name>
 ```

-To connect to a Kubernetes service in a different namespace, you must either use the FQDN (see above), or using this shorthand:
+To connect to a Kubernetes service in a different namespace, you must use the FQDN (see above), or the shorthand:

 ```text
 <my-service>.<namespace>